It is written, Man shall not live by bread alone, but by every word that proceedeth from the mouth of God. Matthew 4: 4.

 Very briefly, because I've covered the strait gate in a separate article that you can also access at the end of this article, and I beg you to read it, Jesus told us about the strait gate during 'His sermon on the mount' but few would have understood His meaning at the time, just as few understand today.
 He knew of the corruption in the leaders and He gave the strait gate to all through His saving work on the cross.
 And it's been here ever since but most think they are only figurative, when in fact, they are literal, in a spiritual sense.
 Did He not say Enter ye in . . . . that is a spiritual directive.
 It cannot be entered physically as is the broad way, which shows just how far apart these two gates are.

-And just as 'the one' in Luke 13: 23 said to Him Lord, are there few that be saved? - all know that there are thousands of different ways but in reality, there are only TWO separate roads and both are leading to opposite ends - it's either the strait and narrow way or it's the broad way.
+And just as 'the one' in Luke 13: 23 said to Him Lord, are there few that be saved? - all know that there are thousands of different ways but in reality, there are only TWO separate roads and both are leading to opposite ends - The strait gate clearly tells us there is One way and one way only, the broad way has thousands.
+It's either the strait and narrow way or it's the broad way.
 And it really is that simple.